juliavolk96/rsschool-cv/cv.md

 **English**

-*English language:* Currently, my level is A2-B1, but I am actively working on improving my language skills at Skill House school and through self-study.
+Currently, my level is A2-B1, but I am actively working on improving my language skills at Skill House school and through self-study.

 **Education:**